-An appeal request must be received by Mitchell within 10 days after service of the modify or deny decision to the injured worker.
+An appeal request must be received by Mitchell within 10 days after receipt of the modify or deny decision.
 Expedited appeal requests will be completed as soon as possible with verbal notice given no more than 72 hours after receipt of the timely expedited appeal request.
 See Policy CA TAT 1.